orey/graphapps/README.md

   * [First article on graph oriented programming](https://orey.github.io/papers/graph/first-article/)
   * [Slides from the ICGT 2018 conference](https://orey.github.io/papers/graph/staf-icgt2018/)

+The code that was produced during this period is under copyright and so, unfortunately, it cannot be disclosed.

 ### 2.2 Important points

+Those works put into focus several results:

   * Object-oriented and RDBMS-based software engineering generates a lot of couplings (structural and temporal).
 Those couplings are, for us, at the center of the technical debt problem.
   * Another programming model called graph-oriented programming enables to limit the technical debt to its minimal expression (semantic level).
 This programming model uses graph databases.